yzpt/vlille_gcp/README.md

 # V'lille GCP

-Collecte des données de l'<a href="https://opendata.lillemetropole.fr/explore/dataset/vlille-realtime/information/?flg=fr-fr&disjunctive.libelle&disjunctive.nom">API V'lille (Disponibilité en temps réel des stations)</a>, stockage et traitement sur GCP : Storage, Dataproc, Functions, Pub/Sub, Scheduler, BigQuery, Run + Docker.
+Collecting data from the <a href="https://opendata.lillemetropole.fr/explore/dataset/vlille-realtime/information/?flg=fr-fr&disjunctive.libelle&disjunctive.nom">V'lille API (Real-time station availability)</a>, storing and processing it on GCP: Storage, Dataproc, Functions, Pub/Sub, Scheduler, BigQuery, Run + Docker.

-L'objectif de ce projet consiste à interconnecter des services GCP couramment utilisés dans le traitement de la donnée.
+The goal of this project is to interconnect commonly used GCP services in data processing.

 <p>
     <img src="./vlille_diagram_SVG.svg" alt="drawing" width="800"/>
 </p>